chxmxii/kryptos/README.md

 # kryptos

 A command-line tool for managing encrypted keys stored in Redis, written in Go.
 It provides functionality to delete, list, and get keys securely.
-This tool was made for learning purposes and
+This tool was made for learning purposes.

 ## Installation